 This means seeing your doctor once a year -- or sooner if your symptoms change.

-If you choose watchful waiting in regards to your enlarged prostate, there are things you can do to reduce your symptoms:
+If you choose watchful waiting in regards to an enlarged prostate, there are things you can do to reduce symptoms:

 Make simple changes in your habits, like drinking fewer liquids before bedtime -- and drinking less caffeine and alcohol generally.